Michael Minsky: World War II

 Minsky was drafted into the Red Army on 2 August 1942 and trained for four months in Saratov.
 He was soon taken prisoner, spending a total of 33 months in various POW camps near the front lines.
 In 1943, he was put to work as a forced labourer near the Hungarian border.
 His overseer turned out to be the brother-in-law of a tenor from the Platoff Don Cossack Choir, who told Minsky about the Don Cossack Choir Serge Jaroff.

 Refugee camps

 After the war, from 1945 to 1948, Minsky moved between a number of refugee camps.
-Cultural life blossomed spectacularly in these camps, and 3 November 1945, Minsky joined the newly formed Trembita choir in Bad Herschfield, led by Professor Tsependa.
+Cultural life blossomed spectacularly in these camps, and 3 November 1945, Minsky joined the newly formed Trembita choir in Bad Hersfeld, led by Professor Tsependa.

 This choir performed in many other camps, including Ingolstadt in 1946 and Bad Kissingen.
-Minsky later moved to culturally rich Karlsfeld.
-After its closure the refugees were relocated to camps Berchtesgaden and Mittenwold.
-On 15 November 1946 Minsky joined the Ukrainian Bandurist Chorus in Bad Kissingen.
+Minsky later moved to the culturally rich Karlsfeld camp.
+After its closure, the refugees were relocated to the camps of Berchtesgaden and Mittenwald.
+On 15 November 1946, Minsky joined the Ukrainian Bandurist Chorus in Bad Kissingen.
 That same year the choir was invited to make a tour to the USA.